Thoq-jar/Zephyr/README.md

 UNIX-BASED SYSTEMS:
 To just compile: Run compose to compile
 To compile and run: Run compose-run
-To clean up extranious uneeded files: Run clean
+To clean up extraneous unneeded files: Run clean

 EX: ./clean && ./compose-run will clean up the last compiled files and make new fresh ones

 ------------------------------------------------------------------------------------------

 DOS-BASED SYSTEMS
-Compiling on windows is an aboslute nightmare so if possible we reccomend compiling on a UNIX based system or using WSL2 on windows 11:
+Compiling on windows is an absolute nightmare so if possible we recommend compiling on a UNIX-based system or using WSL2 on Windows 11:

 PART 1: Enable WSL2:
 1) Go to search and search for turn windows fetures on or off.